bahaaeldein11/HR_Data_Dashboard/README.md

 # HR_Data_Dashboard
 The objective of this project is to leverage HR data to gain valuable insights that can improve decision-making processes in areas such as employee performance, retention, hiring, and overall workforce management.
-The analysis will focus on identifying patterns, trends, and correlations within the data that help HR professionals  optimize strategies for recruitment, training, employee engagement, and retention. <br>
+The analysis will focus on identifying patterns, trends, and correlations within the data that help HR professionals  optimize strategies for recruitment, training, employee engagement, and retention. <br> <br>
 Scope: The project will involve the analysis of various HR datasets, including but not limited to:<br>
 1- Employee Demographics: Age, gender, education, work experience, job roles, and other demographic data to understand the workforce composition.<br>
 2- Employee Performance: Metrics related to individual or team performance, including KPIs, appraisals, and goals. <br>